 make enough to cover 1 loaf

-– Melt together the dairy-free spread, milk, cocoa and sugar.
+- Melt together the dairy-free margarine, milk, cocoa and sugar.

 - Bring to a rolling boil and bubble furiously for a minute or two, stirring all the time.